 Reporting on the Harvard study in the New York Times, April 23, 2022 edition, Matt Richtel’s article, “It’s Life or Death: The Mental Health Crisis Among U.S. Teens,” he states, “American adolescence is undergoing a drastic change.
 Three decades ago, the gravest public health threats to teenagers in the United States came from binge drinking, drunken driving, teenage pregnancy, and smoking.
 These have since fallen sharply, replaced by a new public health concern: soaring rates of mental health disorders.”

-The reality is, many schools and youth-serving organizations are not staffed adequately to handle the flood of social and emotional needs of the kids who walk through their doors.
-This results in the feeling that many program interventions equate to placing a band aid on a hemorrhage.
-In order to be better prepared, it is vital that youth development professionals at all levels have an understanding of trauma-informed care and a baseline competency to apply the tools that it provides.
+The reality is, that many schools and youth-serving organizations are not staffed adequately to handle the flood of social and emotional needs of the kids who walk through their doors.
+This results in the feeling that many program interventions equate to placing a band-aid on a hemorrhage.
+To be better prepared, it is vital that youth development professionals at all levels have an understanding of trauma-informed care and a baseline competency to apply the tools that it provides.

 Understanding What Trauma-Informed Means

 Trauma-informed care is an approach that recognizes, that most people have experienced trauma in their lives.
 Rather than minimizing, denying, or ignoring this trauma, trauma-informed care seeks to bring to light the nature of the trauma and the impact it had or is having on the individual.

 According to the University of Buffalo Center for Social Research, trauma-informed care is comprised of five key components that include: safety, choice, collaboration, trustworthiness, and empowerment.
 Each component highlights a core need for healthy youth development that has been impacted by trauma.
 And, each core need can be addressed with a trauma-informed practice that provides the right kind of intervention that opens the door for the possibility of renewal and an overall sense of well-being.